 4. When required, serve on panels of local advisors to:

 - appoint the headteacher and other senior leaders;

 - appraise the headteacher;

 - set the headteacher’s pay and agree the pay recommendations for other staff;

 - hear the second stage of staff grievances and disciplinary matters;

 - hear appeals about pupil exclusions.

-The role of governor is largely a thinking and questioning role, not a doing role.
+The role of a local advisor is largely a thinking and questioning role, not a doing role.